Subsurface Detection

 Overview

-Note: LiDAR and photogrammetric terrain analysis are remote sensing techniques that identify surface and near-surface topographic anomalies.
-They do not penetrate solid ground.
-For confirmed subsurface investigations, results should be followed up with qualified archaeologists, geophysicists, or ground-penetrating radar (GPR) specialists.
-We can recommend partner specialists in the region.
+Note: Multispectral cropmark and soilmark analysis is a remote sensing technique that identifies near-surface anomalies through differential vegetation stress and soil reflectance.
+It does not directly image below ground.
+For confirmed subsurface investigation, results should be followed up with qualified archaeologists, geophysicists, or ground-penetrating radar (GPR) specialists.
+We can recommend partner specialists in the Tri-State region.

 Applications